Field-Robotics-Lab/dave/urdf/scripts/sdf_custom_properties/README.md

 - Write a regression test to diff between the ERB generated file and the reference SDF file in the repo.
-- Flesh out the set of friction parameters that the biofouling rating should affect